sjoerdly/blog/_posts/2018-12-16-too-big-to-fail-are-you-heading-for-disaster.md

 <p>Don't be like the White Star Line.
 They built an unsinkable ship only to let it sail, on fire, at full speed into a bunch of icebergs.
 Proving that it was in fact not really unsinkable, as its special floatation features were damaged by said fire.</p>
 <!-- /wp:paragraph -->
 <!-- wp:paragraph -->
-<p><em>PS a great article about the titanic and interesting insights into this historical tragedy that could and should have been prevented. </em><a href="https://medium.com/dialogue-and-discourse/the-titanic-was-on-fire-for-days-before-the-iceberg-hit-94fa26471dfa">https://medium.com/dialogue-and-discourse/the-titanic-was-on-fire-for-days-before-the-iceberg-hit-94fa26471dfa</a><em><br></em></p>
+<p><em>PS this post was inspired by great article about the Titanic revealing insights into its historical tragedy and how it could and should have been prevented. </em><a href="https://medium.com/dialogue-and-discourse/the-titanic-was-on-fire-for-days-before-the-iceberg-hit-94fa26471dfa">https://medium.com/dialogue-and-discourse/the-titanic-was-on-fire-for-days-before-the-iceberg-hit-94fa26471dfa</a><em><br></em></p>
 <!-- /wp:paragraph -->
 <!-- wp:paragraph -->
 <p><br></p>